 View all upcoming events at Kingston University.

-Venue: Dorich House, Kingston Vale, London SW15 3RN
+Venue: Dorich House Museum, Kingston Vale, London SW15 3RN

 The UK and Japan both have unique and rich craft traditions in which old craft skills and knowledge exist alongside mass production within contemporary society.
 From the design and production field's point of view, the prolific advancement of digital fabrications and 3D modelling technology necessitates redefining the role and meaning of handmade objects andtheir physical/ material presence.
 What does it mean to make things by hand today, and how can it avoid becoming nostalgic and pastiche?